Building Safety Month

-The Inspections Department will sponsor/participate in several events and activities to bring attention to the importance of ensuring safe and sustainable structures.
-In addition to the April 28 kick-off, the Inspections Department will help raise awareness of building, electrical and deck safety in Wake Forest by participating in Meet in the Street on Saturday, May 5.
+The Inspections Department will both sponsor and participate in events and activities to bring attention to the importance of ensuring safe and sustainable structures.
+In addition to the April 27 kick-off, the Inspections Department will help raise awareness of building, electrical and deck safety in Wake Forest by participating in Meet in the Street on Saturday, May 4.

 Town & Country Hardware, 910 Gateway Commons Circle

 The Town of Wake Forest Inspections Department invites area residents to a Building Safety Month Kick-Off Event on Saturday, April 27, from 11 am-3 pm at Town & Country Hardware, 910 Gateway Commons Circle.
 The free event will include free hot dogs while they last, games, prizes and more.

 During the event, Inspections staff will be onsite to answer questions about building safety, best practices, and the building permit process.
 Guests can also learn about the services the department offers, including Express Residential Plan Review, and talk one-on-one with town inspectors about building safety, codes, and inspections as they pertain to common residential projects, such as decks, kitchen and bath remodels, and screened porches.

 The Inspections Department invites area residents to stop by the Town of Wake Forest tent during Meet in the Street.
 Inspections staff will be on hand to answer questions about building safety, best practices, and the building permit process.
 Visitors can also learn about the services the department offers, including Express Residential Plan Review, and talk one-on-one with department staff.